Car Collector International

 Grey-import 540Cs in the US — paperwork and DOT / EPA status

-The 540C was NEVER an official US-market McLaren (Wikipedia, fetched, verbatim).
+The 540C was NEVER an official US-market McLaren.
 Any US-registered 540C is a private grey import — usually via Show or Display, Registered Importer conversion, or under the 25-year FMVSS exemption path (which will not apply to the 540C until 2040+).
-Verify the specific federalisation paperwork, DOT / EPA compliance status, and whether the car is legal for on-road use in the specific US state at the review date.
+Verify the specific federalisation paperwork, DOT / EPA compliance status, and whether the car is legal for on-road use in the specific US state.
 Insurance and resale on a US grey-import 540C are materially different from a UK / EU-registered car and should be underwritten separately.

 Documentation, McLaren Retailer chain and MSO